sourcegraph/handbook/content/departments/cloud/trial_mi.md

 4. Finalisation

-   - A Cloud team member needs to sign in to the instance through basic authentication to apply the license key in order to have the SSO option available.
-Credentials of the default admin users of each instance could be found in the GSM of the respective GCP projects.
+   - A cloud team member needs to set the license on the instance (the license key will be created by product growth and added in the instance request issue)
-   - A cloud team member needs to set the license on the instance (the instance will be created by product growth and added in the instance request issue)
+     - run `mi set-license -license-key "$LICENSE_KEY"`
    - When [giving customer access](./technical-docs/v1.1/mi1-1_creation_process.md#giving-customer-access) is done via comment in New Trial Managed Instance request issue, alert in `#cloud-notifications` should be closed.
    - Also add the `cloud-trial/instance-ready` label on the instance request issue.
 This will trigger an alert in #cloud-trial-alerts.